-- The Rio Salado Computer Labs are located valley-wide. - Rio Salado computer classes can be taken from your home, office, or at one of four computer labs. - Computer Help Desk for student questions and inquiries call 480-517-8600. - Computer Technology certificate and degree programs available.
-For a complete listing visit www.riosalado. edu/computers
+- The Rio Salado Computer Labs are located valley-wide. - Rio Salado computer classes can be taken from your home, office, or at one of five computer labs. - For computer technology questions and inquires, call 480-517-8600. - Computer Technology certificate and degree programs available.
+For a complete listing visit: www.riosalado.edu/computers